Amersham Methodist Circuit Prayer Cycle

 Those who work with young or elderly people and their carers.

-Schools, colleges and universities, finding new ways of working during the covid-19 pandemic.
+Schools, colleges and universities, working out how to reopen during the continued covid-19 pandemic.

 For emergency and rescue organisations.